cjdelisle/cjdns/README.md

 ### 0. Make sure you've got the stuff.

+If you're on OS X, don't worry about this step.

     LANG=C cat /dev/net/tun

 If it says: `cat: /dev/net/tun: File descriptor in bad state` Good!